TheSwedishMaker/FridaytheAIVOICE/README.md

 Currently all the API-code is included inside the python-script.
 This needs to be placed elsewhere for security reasons.
 I havent had time to do so.

+To run this script you need an API-key from Open AI as well as from Amazon Polly for text to voice service.
+These might cost you - make sure before you pursue.

 To install

 clone repo https://github.com/TheSwedishMaker/FridaytheAIVOICE